Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Data Mixing Agent

-where $;$ denotes concatenation, $\tilde{\rho}_i\in\mathcal{R}^{N+|\mathcal{D}|}$ denotes the input feature in the data reweighting step $i$, and $\rho_t$ denotes the agent's output action at step $t$.
+where $;$ denotes concatenation, $\tilde{\rho}_i\in\mathbb{R}^{N+|\mathcal{D}|}$ denotes the input feature in the data reweighting step $i$, and $\rho_t$ denotes the agent's output action at step $t$.

-\paragraph{SFT-based Warming Up} We first perform Supervised Fine-Tuning (SFT) to reduce the parameter searching space in the reinforcement learning phase.
-We train the agent from scratch on the high-quality $\mathcal{T}_{top1}$ trajectories with a simple MSE loss.
-At the data reweighting step $t$, the agent is optimized as follows:

-where $\hat{\rho}_t$ denotes the ground-truth distribution in step $t$.
-Notably, before the SFT process, we standardize the environment feedback on each target field across data reweighting steps within all trajectories by forcing their mean value to 0 and standard deviation to 1.
-This is to regularize the reward space for the agent and avoid out-of-distribution rewards from unseen target models.
-The feedback for later reinforcement learning and agent inference processes also utilizes this standardization procedure.

-\paragraph{Off-policy Optimization with Conservative Q-Learning} Based on the warmed-up agent model, we further parameterize the heuristic space via reinforcement learning, where the algorithm selection is based on the following two principles: \begin{itemize} \item The agent model is trained in an offline, off-policy setting using data collected from proxy models, without access to the evaluation environment during training;
+\paragraph{Off-policy Optimization with Conservative Q-Learning} We first perform a warm-up on the randomly initialized agent model with Supervised Fine-Tuning (SFT) to reduce the later parameter searching space.
+Details about the SFT process is shown in Appn. \ref{appn:sft}.
+Based on the warmed-up model, we parameterize the heuristic space via reinforcement learning, where the algorithm is selected based on the following two principles: 1) The training process is offline and off-policy; 2) The agent's actions are sampled from a continuous domain space.

-\item The agent's actions are probability distributions sampled from a continuous domain space. \end{itemize} Following the above principles, we select Conservative Q-Learning (CQL)~\citep{kumar2020conservative} as the optimization algorithm.
-CQL prevents overestimation of Q-values for out-of-distribution actions by encouraging the learned Q-function to be conservative.
-Specifically, CQL introduces a conservative penalty for the Q-function optimization process:

-CQL is then trained in an actor-critic~\citep{sutton1999policy} structure, where the data agent acts as the actor model, and another neural network is initialized from scratch as the critic model (Q-function).
+We select Conservative Q-Learning (CQL)~\citep{kumar2020conservative} as the optimization algorithm.
+CQL prevents overestimation of Q-values for out-of-distribution actions by introducing a conservative penalty for the Q-function optimization process.
+The agent model is trained in an actor-critic~\citep{sutton1999policy} structure until convergence, where the agent acts as the actor model, and the critic model (Q-function) is initialized from scratch with another neural network.
+Details about the CQL training process are shown in Appn. \ref{appn:cql}.